stevenchen3/druid-ftp-exporter/README.md

 # Transfer data from Druid to FTP via streams

-Convert Druid segments (raw data) to CSV format and send to FTP server via streams.
+This repository implements a simple data exporter that converts [Druid](http://druid.io/) segments (raw data) to CSV format and sends to FTP server via streams.
+Codes in this repository are not yet covered by unit tests which is for prototyping purpose only and **NOT** for any production use.